Why website maintenance matters and how much it costs

 - A site loading slower than 3 seconds loses 53% of visitors

-- Deteriorating Core Web Vitals cause search ranking drops
+- Deteriorating Core Web Vitals trigger search ranking drops

-If your website becomes so outdated that maintenance is no longer economical, it needs rebuilding.
-A new website costs $2,000 – $15,000+, which could have been prevented with $80 – $220/month in maintenance.
+If a site becomes so outdated that maintenance is no longer economical, it needs rebuilding.
+A new website costs $2,000 to $15,000+, which could have been prevented with $80–$220/month in maintenance.

-Website maintenance sustains and optimizes your existing site, but there comes a point where maintenance isn’t enough and a new build is needed.
-Signs it’s time:
+Maintenance sustains and optimizes your existing site, but eventually a rebuild is needed.

 - The CMS or framework no longer receives security updates (end-of-life)

-- The tech stack is so outdated that developers don’t want to (or can’t) work with it
+- The tech stack is so outdated that developers refuse to work with it

-- The site isn’t responsive (not mobile-friendly) and retrofitting would cost more than rebuilding
+- The site isn't responsive and retrofitting costs more than rebuilding

 - Load times exceed 5 seconds and the technology prevents meaningful improvement

-- You need new features that the current technology can’t support
+- You need features the current technology can't support

-- Your brand identity and positioning have significantly changed
+- Brand identity and positioning have significantly changed

-- The site doesn’t meet current legal requirements (GDPR, accessibility)
+- The site fails current legal requirements (GDPR, accessibility)

-If multiple signals above apply, it’s worth consulting a web development agency to discuss options.
-In many cases, migrating to modern technology (e.g., headless CMS, Astro, Next.js) enables far more cost-effective maintenance long-term.
+If multiple signals apply, consult a web development agency to discuss options.
+In many cases, migrating to modern technology (headless CMS, Astro, Next.js) enables far cheaper maintenance long-term.

 - Simple WordPress site with few plugins